JanssenProject/jans/docs/cedarling/cedarling-multi-issuer.md

 **Token Type Resolution**:

 1. Extract from `mapping` field (e.g., "Jans::Access_Token")
-2. Split by namespace separator ("::")
+2. Split by namespace separator ("::"), and use the last segment.
 3. Convert to lowercase, preserve underscores

 **Examples**: